Beginner’s Boxing Gear Checklist: Everything You Actually Need

 Your gloves are your most important investment as a beginner.
 They protect your hands and wrists during bag work, pad drills, and (eventually) sparring.

-Look for gloves in the 12oz to 16oz range, with good wrist support and solid padding.
-Velcro closures are best for beginners, they’re quicker to put on and take off.
+Look for gloves in the 12-oz to 16-oz range, with good wrist support and solid padding.
+Velcro closures are ideal for beginners because they’re quicker to put on and take off.

 boxing gloves hanging out to dry

-We have some great further reading on these subject!
+We have some great further reading on these subjects!
 Best Boxing Gloves for Beginners Velcro vs Lace-up Boxing Glove Comparison

 Checklist Key: Hand Wraps